MetaMask/nft-tickets-workshop/README.md

 }
 ```

-In the workshop we will discuss contract size using onchain SVG assets, we will duscuss the code that is commented out and why.
-This workshop is mostly to learn MetaMask functionality in React, but interacting with a Smart Contract is needed.
-This contract is supplied so that we have something to work with and is not considered the holy grail of Solidity Contracts.
+In the workshop, we will discuss contract size using on-chain SVG assets, and we will discuss the code that is commented out and why.
+This workshop primarily focuses on MetaMask functionality in React, but interacting with a Smart Contract is needed.
+This contract is supplied so that we have something to work with and is not considered the holy grail but will allow us to get straight to work on our client.

-6. Create a `.env` file and ensure that you have already setup your MetaMask wallet and Infura account.
+6. Create a `.env` file and ensure that you have already set up your MetaMask wallet and Infura account.
 Add the correct values for each item in our environment variables file.
 You will not yet have a `REACT_APP_CONTRACT_ADDRESS`, so leave it blank for now.

 ```
 INFURA_PROJECT_ID=